-Class Description of class Activated IFCIDs --------------------------------------------- --
+Class Description of class Activated IFCIDS Class Description of class Activated IFCIDs --- ------- ---------------------- ------------------

 Notes:

 1. If IFCID 361 is started through START TRACE, all successful access is traced.
 If IFCID 361 is started because audit policy category SYSADMIN is on, only successful access using the SYSADMIN administrative authority is traced.
 If IFCID 361 is started because audit policy category DBADMIN is on, only successful access using the DBADMIN administrative authority is traced.